Ciurea rail disaster: The wreck

-Travel conditions were terrible: the wagons, many of them boxcars, illuminated by gas lamps, were cold; the windows had no glass, but planks that could not keep out the cold air.
+Travel conditions were terrible: the wagons, many of them boxcars, illuminated by gas lamps, were cold; the windows had no glass, instead having planks that could not keep out the cold air.
 Travellers sitting on the roofs of the wagons died from the cold temperatures.
 "To our horror, a man and a 10-year-old boy were taken down frozen.
 Other shadows that were staggering, hardened by cold, recounted that, at some curves, many people – men and women – had been thrown off the train," Yvonne Blondel wrote.

 The train stopped overnight in Bârlad after heavy snowfall had blocked the line, despite the efforts of soldiers and railwaymen to clear it.
 The next day, on 12 January, the convoy continued towards Iași, traveling 120 km.
-It reached Ciurea around one o'clock the next morning, when the accident occurred.
+It reached Ciurea around one o'clock the next morning, when the wreck occurred.

 After the last stop at Bârnova, the train reached Ciurea station, just a few kilometers from Iași.
 When the crew members tried to reduce speed, they realised that the brakes, despite having been checked at Bălteni station, were not functioning.
 According to the newspaper "Mișcarea", the compressed air brake system functioned only for the first two wagons, the valve being accidentally closed at the third wagon.
 The train derailed and collided with a locomotive standing on another line.
-The locomotive's speedometer needle was found stuck at 95 km/h, — the probable speed of the train at the moment of the accident.
+The locomotive's speedometer needle was found stuck at 95 km/h, — the probable speed of the train at the moment of the wreck.
 A survivor commented: "I sensed perfectly how the train jumped off the rails like a monstrous reptile of iron and steel, pulling all its travelers to mutilation or on the great journey to beyond...
 I had the feeling that I was thrown into the bottom of a pit, a rain of objects sliding around my body...
 How long did this torment last?
 A few minutes, but to me it seemed interminable...".